-Ownership Type Entitled Person Entitlement Responsibility Private Legal Owners, as determined by DCs, or by courts in cases of legal disputes Compensation-under-law (CUL) or replacement costs, whichever is greater.
-If applicable (subject to paragraph 27) Top-up equal to the difference between CUL and replacement costs.
-Transition allowance (TA) for income loss (see Loss Category E below).
-CUL paid by DCs Top-up & TA paid by MOHFW Public Lands (including MOHFW's) under lease Leaseholders Contractual obligations with the public agencies, as determined by DCs, and/or Contractual obligations with MOHFW.
+Ownership Type Entitled Person Entitlement Responsibility Private Legal Owners, as determined Compensation-under-law (CUL) or replacement costs, whichever is greater. • CUL paid by DCs by DCs, or by courts in cases If applicable (subject to paragraph 27) of legal disputes • Top-up equal to the difference between CUL and replacement costs. • Top-up & TA paid by 1 Transition allowance (TA) for income loss (see Loss Category E below).
+MOHFW Public Lands (including MOHFW's) under lease Leaseholders Contractual obligations with the public agencies, as determined by DCs, and/or Contractual obligations with MOHFW.
 Paid by DCs and/or MOHFW Vested Non- Resident Current Owners/Users Transition allowance for income loss (see Loss Category E).
 Paid by MOHFW